 With regard to the structure of this Colony, experiences gained in Frederiksoord and Willemsoord were taken into account and adapted to local conditions.
-In the National Archives in Brussels, drawings and written

-Overview map with plot layout and outline of central buildings in Wortel (A.R.B.)
-0 documents of the Dutch Colonies can be found which were sent to the Southern Netherlands to serve as examples, with suggestions for improvements.
+In the National Archives in Brussels, drawings and written documents of the Dutch Colonies can be found which were sent to the Southern Netherlands to serve as examples, with suggestions for improvements.

-View of Wortel crossroads a feature dating from the period as 'free' Colony (K.V.)

-Design of the 4 buildings at the central crossroads in Wortel, around 1822 (A.R.B.)
+- View of Wortel crossroads a feature dating from the period as 'free' Colony (K.V.) - \$\Bar{\text{Design of the 4 buildings at the central crossroads in Wortel, around 1822 (A.R.B.)}